-The premise of investing is that you put money into a product, company, or business now with the hope that the product, company, or business will continue to grow and create wealth.
+The premise of investing is that you now put money into a product, company, or business to hope that the product, company, or business will continue to grow and create wealth.

 You get a share of that wealth later when you sell your investment or cash it out.

-If it were truly that simple, investment bankers and stockbrokers wouldn’t be some of the wealthiest people around.
+If it were truly that simple, investment bankers and stockbrokers wouldn’t be some of the wealthiest people.

 No, unfortunately to the uninitiated, investing money is a daunting and confusing prospect.